dujuanxian/dujuanxian.github.com/_posts/2014-12-29-frontend-workshop-03-responsive-web-page.markdown

 {% endhighlight %}

 ####Fluid Grid
+There are many grid systems to help building responsive web page.
+Although different grid systems might use different break points, the concept and way to use fluid grid is same.
+If the page is simple, you can define the grid system by yourself.
   * change `pixel` to `percentage`
   * grid system

 ###Flexible Images
+We want the image to be smart as well.
 {% highlight css %}
 img {
   max-width: 100%;